markdalgleish/markdalgleish.com/source/_posts/2012-10-18-a-touch-of-class-inheritance-in-javascript.md

 new alert(); // TypeError: Illegal invocation
 ```

-When *'Actor'* used as a constructor, our new *'charlie'* object inherits from the object sitting at *'Actor.prototype'*.
+When *'Actor'* is used as a constructor, our new *'charlie'* object inherits from the object sitting at *'Actor.prototype'*.

 ## Functions are objects